 8. Model Output:

 CAM produces a series of NetCDF format history files containing atmospheric gridpoint data generated during the course of a run.
 It also produces a series of NetCDF format restart files necessary to continue a run once it has terminated successfully and a series of initial conditions files that may be used to initialize new simulations.
-The contents of these datasets are described below.
+See the NetCDF Users Guide for more information.

 History files contain model data values written at specified frequencies during a run.
-Options are also available to record averaged, instantaneous, maximum, or minimum values on a field-by-field basis.
-If the user wishes to see a field written at more than one time frequency (e.g. daily, hourly), additional history files must be declared.
-This functionality is available via setting namelist variables.
+These files contain metadata which conforms to the CF metadata conventions to facilitate post-processing and sharing of the data.
+Options are available to record averaged, instantaneous, maximum, minimum, or local time values on a field-by-field basis.
+If the user wishes to see a field written at more than one time frequency (e.g. daily, hourly), that field may be written to multiple history streams with the desired sample frequencies.
+This functionality is available via setting namelist variables as described in detail below.

 The following namelist settings are specified to customize each output stream desired.
-Within the file, individual fields may be specified to be instantaneous or averaged along with other settings.
-See the namelist page and review the fincl defintion for more options for the fields.
+Within the stream, individual fields may be specified to be instantaneous or averaged along with other settings.
+See the CAM Namelist Definitions page to review the fincl1 defintion for more options for the fields.

-• finclX - List the fields to include in the output file #X (X=1-10)
+• finclX - List the fields to include in the output of stream #X (X=1-10)

-• fexclX - List the fields to exclude from the output file #X (X=1-10)
+• fexclX - List the fields to exclude from the output stream #X (X=1-10)

-The following three namelist variables are arrays up to length 10 which specify characteristics for the output files.
+The following three namelist variables are arrays up to length 10 which specify characteristics for the output streams.

-• ndens - set to 1 to output double precision reals, and 2 to output single precision
+• ndens - Array of output precision for each stream.
+Set to 1 to output double precision reals, and 2 to output single precision.
+By default output of all streams is single precision.

-• mfilt - the maximum number of times to output into a file for each output stream
+• mfilt - Array of the maximum number of time samples to output to a file for each stream.
+By default stream 1 contains a single time sample (the monthly output) and all other streams contain 30 time samples.

 There are also namelist settings which control output in a general way.